sumanmedda/cart_project/README.md

 # cart_project

-A Flutter cart project where data is fetched from fakeStoreAPI and user can add/remove items to cart and also check the total amount.
+A Flutter cart project where data is fetched from and the user can add/remove items to the cart and also check the total amount.

 ## Getting Started